Xilinx/Vitis_Libraries/docs/guide_L1/internals/cfb.rst

 Another limitation is that our working mode works on units of a fixed size (64 or 128 bits for 1 block), but text in the real world has a variety of lengths.
 So, the last block of the text provided to this primitive must be padded to 128 bits before encryption or decryption.
-Although, CFB1 and CFB8 modes share the same interface with CFB128 mode, the plaintext and ciphertext is prcossed bit-by-bit or byte-by-byte not block-by-block for CFB1 and CFB8 modes repectively.
+Although, CFB1 and CFB8 modes share the same interface with CFB128 mode, the plaintext and ciphertext is processed bit-by-bit or byte-by-byte not block-by-block for CFB1 and CFB8 modes respectively.

 Implementation on FPGA
 ======================